Lavlen/hangman/README.md

 ##  Programs and tools used
 * [Draw.io](https://app.diagrams.net/)
 Used to create the flowchart.

+* [Am I responsive](http://ami.responsivedesign.is/) Website for testing responsiveness of web applications.

 * [Snipping tool](https://www.microsoft.com/en-us/p/screenshot-snipping-tool/9n9kcj2f020j#activetab=pivot:overviewtab)
 Used for screen snipping the code validation evidence from [Pep8](http://pep8online.com/), the test cases and proof of site responsiveness image.